Do You Know How to Do Watercolor Whites?

 The most common way to paint watercolor whites.The paper makes the white in watercolors.

-No white paint was used for painting the coral.
+No white paint was used on the coral.

 That's the beauty of painting watercolor.
-The colors literally glow.
+The colors literally glow from the white paper.

 Paint around some of the areas of the white watercolor paper.Paint around the white areas.

-Paint around the parts we want to be white.
+• Use the white paper by painting around the parts we want to remain white.

 The fish body colors were painted around the white stripes.